A man ordered a beer for $6.76. The hotel charged him $67,689

 Lalor wasn't laughing.

-"She had increased the price 10,000 fold," he said.
+"She had increased the price 10,000-fold," he said.

 He's waiting on his refund